StevenBlack/intl/readme.md

 #### `*:LOCATION <expC1>,<expC2> (GENMENUX Directive)`

-Updates the location of the menu based on <expC1>. <expC1> can either be REPLACE, APPEND, BEFORE, or AFTER (just like the Menu options).
+Updates the location of the menu based on <expC1>. <expC1> can either be REPLACE, APPEND, BEFORE, or AFTER (like the Menu options).
 If <expC1> is BEFORE or AFTER, <expC2> should contain either the system menu prompt or pad name that precedes or follows the menu.